Scribery/tlog/doc/log_format.md

 identifying a particular recording on the recording host.
 The `id` value starts with one for the first message in the recording and is incremented for each new message.
 The `pos` value is the message's temporal position from the start of recording, in milliseconds.
+The `time` value is a real clock timestamp, formatted as seconds.milliseconds since the Epoch.

 The `in_txt`/`out_txt` properties are optional, storing input and output text respectively.
 These property values default to an empty text string if